-Sodium is one of the body's electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more , which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
-The body needs relatively large quantities of Calcium Chloride Magnesium Phosphate read more that the body needs in relatively large amounts.
+Sodium is one of the body's electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more , which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
+The body needs relatively large quantities of Calcium Chloride Magnesium read more that the body needs in relatively large amounts.
 Electrolytes carry an electric charge when dissolved in body fluids such as blood.
-(See also Overview of Electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more .)
+(See also Overview of Electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more .)

-The body obtains sodium through food and drink and loses it primarily in sweat and urine.
+Sodium enters the body through food and drink and leaves the body primarily in sweat and urine.
 Healthy kidneys maintain a consistent level of sodium in the body by adjusting the amount excreted in the urine.
 When sodium consumption and loss are not in balance, the total amount of sodium in the body is affected.
 The amount (concentration) of sodium in the blood may be

 Controlling blood volume